javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 If you've just started to read the tutorial and learn JavaScript, maybe the problem hasn't touched you yet, but it's quite common.

-As an example, consider objects for user data.
+As an example, consider objects that hold user data.

 Most of our users have addresses in `user.address` property, with the street `user.address.street`, but some did not provide them.

-In such case, when we attempt to get `user.address.street`, we may get an error:
+In such case, when we attempt to get `user.address.street` of a user, and there's no address, then we get an error:

 ```js run
 let user = {}; // a user without "address" property